By Roger Planes, CEO Silicon Rhino

 At the very least, any startup should have a set of documentation to allow someone else to pick up the project if the key people became incapacitated.

 Early stage startups usually fall into the trap of prioritising features due to customer feedback or potential deals in the pipeline.
+Lacking more information about customer service is a great drawback.
 Ask for a 12 month roadmap to understand how the product will evolve going forward.

 Having a roadmap in place will serve as a general direction, but understand tech startups operate in an agile environment so feature prioritization may change to best achieve market fit.